 Evolution of Rafts

 Originally, rafts were used as a simple and reliable mode of transport.
-These simpler form of rafts would float over water and was used to transport men and material accross water.
+These simpler forms of rafts would float over water and be used to transport men and material across the water.

-While the initial rafts were simple and were used mainly as a mode of water trasport, as time progressed, rafts began to evolve.
+While the initial rafts were simple and were used mainly as a mode of water transport, as time progressed, rafts began to evolve.
 Modern technologies were adopted for the construction of rafts.
-Influence of modern innovation is clearly visible not only in the construction but also in the maintainance of rafts.
-The modern day rafts are light in weight, rugged and easily portable.

-The base fabric used to create a raft are usually made from polyester or nylon threads.
-The base fabric is then coated with materials like PVC, polyurethane etc to make them water resistant and strong.
+The base fabric used to create a raft is usually made from polyester or nylon threads.
+The base fabric is then coated with materials like PVC, polyurethane, etc., to make them water resistant and strong.

 The main types of rafts available currently are

 – Symmetrical raft.
 Steered with a paddle at the stern.

 – Asymmetrical raft that is rudder-controlled.